-Modern problems require modern solutions, right?
-And fast performance has always been a problem – call it trivial or modern.
-NCache is a quick fix for your critical problems such as performance and scalability.
-It works efficiently and covers all the problematic areas in your application, however, caching has its primary purpose for applications that are more read intensive.
-This blog thoroughly explains how NCache is the best fit for your read intensive applications.
+Modern problems require modern solutions.
+And the need for fast performance has always been a problem.
+NCache is a quick fix for your critical issues, such as performance and scalability.
+It works efficiently and covers all the problematic areas in your application, although caching has its primary purpose for more read-intensive applications.
+This blog thoroughly explains how NCache is the best choice for your read-intensive applications.

-Let’s start with the beginning and see why is caching needed in the first place?
-Its simple answer is the databases’ response time.
-It is a given that the primary storage (your database) containing all the data at one place can choke due to a higher response rate.
+Let’s start with the beginning and see why caching is needed?
+Its simple answer is databases’ response time.
+It is a given that the primary storage (your database) containing all the data in one place can choke due to a higher response rate.
 What solves it?
-Caching, as it comes as an in-memory storage and provides you a faster response time.
+Caching – as it provides in-memory storage and a faster response time.

-Secondly, cache being distributed in nature, has no single point of failure unlike database.
-Your data is distributed and that increases the scalability.
-The load is divided and thus less chances of requests making the servers choke.
+Secondly, unlike a database, a cache being distributed in nature has no single point of failure, The load is divided and thus fewer chances of requests making the servers choke.

 NCache as a Read Intensive Cache Store

-Applications having a read intensive nature have NCache to perform all the read operations at a much faster rate.
-NCache has a rich set of features that cater to any kind of read operations albeit fetching a single item or fetching items in bulk.
-Once the data is added to the cache from the database, all the fetch operations go directly to the cache for higher performance and scalability.
+Applications with a read intensive nature, have NCache to perform all the read operations as fast as possible.
+NCache has a rich set of features catering all kinds of read operations like fetching single or bulk items.
+Once the cache receives data from the database, all the fetch operations go directly to the cache for higher performance and scalability.

 Get Operations in NCache